Canadians vote in pandemic election that could cost Trudeau

 Trudeau argues that the Conservatives' approach, which has been more skeptical of lockdowns and vaccine mandates, would be dangerous and says Canadians need a government that follows science.

-Conservative leader Erin O’Toole didn’t require his party’s candidates to be vaccinated and won’t say how many are unvaccinated.
+O'Toole hasn’t require his party’s candidates to be vaccinated and won’t say how many are unvaccinated.
 O'Toole describes vaccination as a personal health decision, but a growing number of vaccinated Canadians are becoming increasingly upset with those who refuse to get vaccinated.

 "He’s more interested in standing up for the rights of anti-vaxxers within his own party than he is in standing up for people who have done the right things and want to get back to normal,” Trudeau said at a campaign stop in Windsor, Ontario, on Friday.